ArtBlocks/artblocks-docs/creator-onboarding/readme/charitable-donations.md

 ---
 # Charitable Donation Information

-To maintain our commitment to charitable giving, we ask artists to donate 25% of all profits above resting price via dutch auction to a charity of their choice.
+To maintain our commitment to charitable giving, we ask artists to donate 25% of profits above resting price via dutch auction to a charity of their choice.
 To whom and how donations are made is completely up to the artist.
 Below answers a number of common questions about how to donate and where to find crypto-friendly charities.

 ## Where can I find a list of charities that accept crypto donations?